The score of the orchestral suite of "Angkor" is available.

-The full score of "Angkor" can be downloaded free of charge by making your selection below.
+The full score and parts of "Angkor" can be downloaded free of charge by making your selection below.

-Audio samples made with the BBC Symphony Orchestra library from Spitfire Audio:
+Here are some audio samples of the orchestral version.
+The audio samples are made with the BBC Symphony Orchestra library from Spitfire Audio.

 The music on "Angkor" is inspired by places and events in Southeast Asia.
 All music is performed by the Bulgarian Symphony Orchestra.
 Guest musicians, such as Grammy Award winning drum legend Dave Weckl (known especially for his work with jazz icon Chick Corea) and avant-garde cellist Arne Deforce, participate on "Angkor".